Nancy E. Brasel: Federal judicial service

-In 2017, Brasel was recommended to the Trump administration as a federal judge by Senator Amy Klobuchar.
-On February 12, 2018, President Donald Trump announced his intent to nominate Brasel to an undetermined seat on the United States District Court for the District of Minnesota as part of a bipartisan package of judicial nominees which included Minneapolis lawyer Eric Tostrud.
-On February 15, 2018, her nomination was sent to the Senate.
-President Trump nominated Brasel to the seat vacated by Judge Ann D. Montgomery, who assumed senior status on May 31, 2016.
-Brasel was rated as "unanimously well qualified" by the American Bar Association.
+In 2017, Senator Amy Klobuchar recommended Brasel the Trump administration as a federal judge.
+On February 12, 2018, President Donald Trump announced his intent to nominate Brasel to an undetermined seat on the United States District Court for the District of Minnesota as part of a bipartisan package of judicial nominees that included Minneapolis lawyer Eric Tostrud.
+On February 15, her nomination was sent to the Senate.
+Trump nominated Brasel to the seat vacated by Judge Ann D. Montgomery, who assumed senior status on May 31, 2016.
+Brasel was rated "unanimously well qualified" by the American Bar Association.
 On April 11, 2018, a hearing on her nomination was held before the Senate Judiciary Committee.
-On May 10, 2018, her nomination was reported out of committee by a voice vote.
-On August 28, 2018, her nomination was confirmed by a voice vote.
+On May 10, her nomination was reported out of committee by voice vote.
+On August 28, her nomination was confirmed by voice vote.
 She received her judicial commission on September 13, 2018.

-Notable ruling
+Notable rulings

-In October 2020, Brasel upheld a state court ruling, holding that ballots received seven days after the 2020 election must be counted.
+In October 2020, Brasel upheld a state court ruling that ballots received seven days after the 2020 election must be counted.

+In February 2026, Brasel ruled that United States Immigration and Customs Enforcement (ICE) had likely violated the constitutional rights of thousands of detainees at the Bishop Henry Whipple Federal Building in Minneapolis.
+Brasel's emergency restraining order noted that detainees faced numerous barriers to accessing legal counsel and that "in planning for Operation Metro Surge, the government failed to plan for the constitutional rights of its civil detainees".
+Her order required the government to give non-citizens in custody the opportunity to contact legal counsel within an hour of their detention and before any transfer out of state.

+In May 2026, Brasel sentenced Aimee Bock to more than 41 years in prison for her part in the Feeding Our Future fraud scheme.